How an Exercise Routine Can Help with Depression and Anxiety

 Regular movement can give you a short-term mood boost and help you cope with symptoms.
 However, it doesn’t take away any underlying causes of depression and anxiety, such as dysfunctional relationships, substance abuse issues or panic disorders, Manly says.

-You may need to combine exercise with antidepressants, cognitive behavioural therapy (CBT) and/or stress-reducing practices such as meditation.
-Consider working with a psychologist or behavioural-health expert to develop the perfect treatment plan for you.
+You may need to combine exercise with antidepressants, cognitive behavioral therapy (CBT) and/or stress-reducing practices such as meditation.
+Consider working with a psychologist or behavioral health expert to develop the perfect treatment plan for you.